Touching history Visiting Churches

 In later years, plans were made to build a new church, and construction of the present church began in 1917, designed and built by Yosuke Tetsukawa.

-The Egami Church, which was completed in this way, is a wooden church with a multi-tiered roof structure with pier-tile roofing, white exterior walls, and light blue around the fittings, giving the church a soft impression.
+The Egami Church, who was completed in this way, is a wooden church with a multi-tiered roof structure with pier-tile roofing, white exterior walls, and light blue around the fittings, giving the church soft impression.

-In 2008, it was designated a National Important Cultural Property.
+In 2008, it was designated National Important Cultural Property.

 Surroundings and location